#1 Ranked

 OpenEvidence

-OpenEvidence is an AI medical search engine founded by Harvard researchers and launched through the Mayo Clinic Platform Accelerate program.
-Free and ad-supported for physicians, with 430,000+ registered US physicians.
-Independent testing has raised questions about accuracy on complex subspecialty cases.
+OpenEvidence is a Miami-based AI medical search engine founded by Harvard researchers and launched through the Mayo Clinic Platform Accelerate program.
+It is free and ad-supported, with 757,000+ verified physicians, 20M+ consultations per month, and content partnerships with NEJM, JAMA Network, NCCN, ACC, AAFP, and ACEP.

 Pricing: Free (Ad-Supported)Category: AI Medical Research Assistant